quaderno/quaderno-api/source/includes/_credits.md

 _destroy      | no                                       | Set it to 1 if you want to remove the document item selected by ID.
 Available only for updates

+### Create a credit note from an existing invoice or receipt

+Alternatively, you can create a credit note for the full amount of the original invoice or receipt by sending the parameter `invoice_id` with the ID of the invoice or receipt you want to refund rather than all the credit note attributes in the body.

 ### Credit States

 Possible credit states are: